Lim Ming Yan

-Lim Ming Yan (林明彦; born February 1963) is the chairman of the Singapore Business Federation (SBF) and Workforce Singapore (WSG).
+Lim Ming Yan (林明彦; born February 1963) is the Chairman of NS Square Ltd., The Esplanade Co Ltd and Changi Airport Group.
+He was formerly the Chairman of Singapore Business Federation (SBF) and Workforce Singapore (WSG).
 He is also currently Singapore's Non-Resident High Commissioner to the Republic of Mauritius.
 He was formerly the president and group chief executive officer (CEO) of CapitaLand.

 Lim is a member of Singapore's Future Economy Council and a board member of Business China, Singapore Press Holdings, Central China Real Estate and DLF Cyber City Developers Ltd.

 Education

 Lim graduated from the University of Birmingham, UK in 1985 with a Bachelor of Science (First-class honours) in Mechanical Engineering and Economics and was later conferred an honorary doctorate (Doctor of the University) by the university in 2015.

 Lim attended the Advanced Management Program at Harvard Business School in 2002.

 Career

 Lim joined the CapitaLand Group in 1996.
 He served as the CEO of CapitaLand China Holdings Limited after being posted there in 2000.
 After returning to Singapore in 2009, he became the CEO of The Ascott Limited.
 He relinquished his position in February 2012 after becoming CapitaLand's COO in May of the prior year.
 From 1 January 2013, Lim served as CapitaLand's president and group CEO, succeeding the founding CEO Liew Mun Leong.
 He retired from CapitaLand at the end of 2018, after more than 22 years of service in the company.

 Lim was appointed as the chairman of SBF during its 18th Annual General Meeting on 30 June 2020.
 He succeeded Teo Siong Seng, who previously served as chairman for 6 years, and is part of the SBF Council's two-year term from 2020 to 2022.

 On 11 January 2022, Lim was appointed as Singapore's Non-Resident High Commissioner to the Republic of Mauritius.
 Lim presented his Letter of Credence to the President of the Republic of Mauritius, Mr Prithvirajsing Roopun, on 27 June 2022.